mecid/mecid.github.io/_posts/2023-04-25-photopicker-in-swiftui.md

 }
 ```

-We can also filter the type of the photo by using the *matching* parameter, an instance of the *PHPickerFilter* type.
+We can also limit the type of the photos user allowed to pick by using the *matching* parameter, an instance of the *PHPickerFilter* type.
 The *PHPickerFilter* provides predefined filters like images, screenshots, live photos, etc. You can also combine filters by using *any*, *all*, and *not* functions.

 ```swift
 struct ContentView: View {